andreavitaletti/IoT4PD/README.md

 The purpose of this project is to share materials on the lectures on the **Interactive Design Studio** @Sapienza University of Rome  where thhe focus is on [Internet of Things for Product Designers](https://sites.google.com/diag.uniroma1.it/iot4pd/home)

-Pleas click [here](https://classroom.google.com/c/NTUyNDQ3NzUwNTM5?cjc=cs2lvqd) to register in the google classroom of he 2022/23
+Please click [here](https://classroom.google.com/c/NTUyNDQ3NzUwNTM5?cjc=cs2lvqd) to register in the google classroom 2022/23

 ## Slides